Isabella of Angoulême: In popular culture

 She was played by actress Zena Walker in the TV series The Adventures of Robin Hood episode "Isabella" (1956), before her marriage to John, but not as a 12-year-old.
 She was portrayed by actress Victoria Abril in the 1976 film Robin and Marian.
+She was played by actress Lynsey Baxter in the 1979 TV mini-series "The Devil's Crown".
 She was played by actress Cory Pulman in the episode "The Pretender" (1986) of the TV series Robin of Sherwood.
 She was portrayed by actress Léa Seydoux in the 2010 film Robin Hood.